FreeJules/simple_shell/README.md

 - Description
 	- Reads _getline() uses _strprint to  reads an entire line from standard input, storing the address of the buffer containing the text into *lineptr.
 The buffer is null-terminated and includes the newline character, if one was found.
 - Return value
 	- If *input is NULL, then \_getline() will allocate a buffer for storing the line, which should be freed by the user program.
-(In this case, the value in \*n is ignored.)<br>On  success,  getline() return the number of characters read, including the delimiter character, but  not including  the terminating null byte ('\0').
-This value can be used to handle embedded null bytes in the line read.<br>Both functions return -1 on failure to read a line  (including end-of-file condition).
-In the event of an error, errno is set to indicate the cause.|
+(In this case, the value in \*n is ignored.)
+	- On  success,  getline() return the number of characters read, including the delimiter character, but  not including  the terminating null byte ('\0').
+This value can be used to handle embedded null bytes in the line read.
+	- Both functions return -1 on failure to read a line  (including end-of-file condition).
+In the event of an error, errno is set to indicate the cause.

 ##### File: [\_strtok.c](/_strtok.c)
 - Description
 	- This program is our implementation of the strtok function which extracts tokens from strings.